What's the problem?

 \(= \color{#737373} \frac{1 \color{#ffffff}+ ... +\color{#737373} \sqrt{2}}{n} \)

-In this case, we first divide each line segment by n and then add them.
+Here we first divide each line segment by n and then add them.

 \( \color{#a585ff}A_{\color{#ff7a7a}n} \color{#737373}= \color{#ffffff} \frac{\color{#737373}1 \color{#ffffff}}{\color{#737373} n} \color{#737373}+ \color{#ffffff} \frac{\color{#737373} \sqrt{1 + {(\frac{1}{n})}^2} \color{#ffffff}}{\color{#737373} n} \color{#737373}+ \color{#ffffff} \frac{\color{#737373} \sqrt{1 + {(\frac{2}{n})}^2} \color{#ffffff}}{\color{#737373} n} \color{#737373}+ ...+ \color{#ffffff} \frac{\color{#737373} \sqrt{2} \color{#ffffff}}{\color{#737373} n} \)